Featured image shows curb cutaway allowing rainwater to flow from street into designated plant area.

 Friday, March 2 through Sunday March 4, 2018

 As West University is one of the neighborhoods surrounding 4th Ave, we once again have a beer booth at the 4th Ave Street Fair.
 We traditionally donate all of our tip money to the Food Bank, but the portion of revenue WUNA receives from booth sales is an important contributor to our efforts to preserve the historic heritage of our neighborhood.
 Ours is the largest historic neighborhood in all of Arizona.
-If you would like to volunteer at the beer booth, please use this doodle poll link to sign up for a slot.

 Area residents, Learn the details of a newly proposed student housing project to be built on the southwest corner of 4th Ave. and 6th St. by the student housing developer EDR from Memphis Tennessee.